sassoftware/restaf-demos/README.md

 ### Data related tools

+- findLibrary - check if specified library exists
 - listLibrary - list available libraries in cas or sas
+- findTable   - check if specified table  exists in specified library in cas or sas
 - listTables  - list tables in a specified library in cas or sas
 - readTable   - read records from a cas or sas table
 - searchAsset - an experimental tool using SAS/Catalog

 ### Scoring with Models in MAS

+- findModel  - check if specified model exists in MAS server
 - listModels - list models published to MAS
 - modelInfo  - display the input and output variables for a specified model
 - modelScore - score using the seleced model

 ### Scoring with SCR

 - scrInfo  - display the input and output variables for a specified SCR instance
 - scrScore - score using the specified SCR instance